noamgariani11/Mock-Report/README.md

 Additionally, I heavily based the course on the PicoCTF challenge "UnforgottenBits".
 This is because I wanted to use a real disk image with real file analysis.
 I spent many hours trying to figure this challenge out and it had many parts to it.
 I thought it would fit well with the Mock Report.
 Additionally, I made some changes to the story that are completly fictional and have nothing to do with the story from "UnforgottenBits".

-No standard format.
-It's particular to agency.
+I couldn't really find any standard format and as mentioned in the linkedin learning video it is particular to each agency.
+Due to this I combined mutliple different formats from the sources provided.